 Through grant flexibilities, countries can use up to 5% of existing Global Fund grants to fight COVID-19 and mitigate the impact the pandemic has on HIV, TB and malaria programs.
 Up to US$500 million is available through these grant savings and reprogramming.

-Under the new guidelines, the Global Fund is encouraging countries to redeploy underutilized assets, repurpose grant savings and, in exceptional cases, reprogram funding from existing grants.
-Activities under the new COVID-19 guidelines include, but are not limited to, epidemic preparedness assessment, laboratory testing, sample transportation, use of surveillance infrastructure, infection control in health facilities, and information campaigns.
+Under the guidelines, the Global Fund encourages countries to redeploy underutilized assets, repurpose grant savings and reprogram funding from existing grants.
+Activities include, but are not limited to, epidemic preparedness assessment, laboratory testing, sample transportation, use of surveillance infrastructure, infection control in health facilities, and information campaigns.
 Learn more

 The countries and multicountry programs using these grant savings and reprogramming are noted on our list:

 Through the COVID-19 Response Mechanism, countries can access funding to reinforce the response to COVID-19, mitigate the impact of the pandemic on HIV, TB and malaria programs, and make urgent improvements in health and community systems.
 The mechanism has an initial allocation of US$500 million.
 Learn more